Social Media Addiction Counseling

 Is there a cure for social media addiction?

 Addiction is a disease that affects how the brain functions and interacts with certain behaviors or substances.
-Recovery is achieved through counseling and support, but the risk of relapse will always be possible.
+Recovery can be achieved through counseling and support, but the risk of relapse will always be possible and will require vigilance.

 How long does it take to recover from social media addiction?